MercyNgila/MercyNgila/README.md

 ### Hi there 👋, I'm Mercy

-I am a Data Scientist, Data Analyst skilled in Python, SQL, Machine Learning, Optimization, and modeling.
+I am a Data Scientist, Data Analyst skilled in Python, SQL, Machine Learning, Optimization, modeling, and visualization.

 I harness data visualization techniques to present results to stakeholders in order to tell the story the data is longing to tell.